Advisor

 Greg Smith

 Greg Smith is a Partner at Arthur D. Little (ADL), based in London.
-He founded and co-leads ADL's Digital Problem Solving practice and is a member of ADL's Executive Committee, where he has responsibility for ADL's global innovation strategy.
-His work focuses on business strategy in the context of digital transformation as well as the application of disruptive information technologies in solving intractable business problems in major enterprises… Read More
+He founded and co-leads ADL Catalyst and was previously a member of ADL's Executive Committee, where he had responsibility for ADL's global innovation strategy.
+His work focuses on pragmatic business strategy in the context of digital transformation, as well as the application of disruptive information technologies in solving intractable business problems in major enterprises.… Read More

 Mandeep Dhillon